JDM: Japanese Drift Master – What We Know So Far

 Realistic Traffic

-You’ll get to weave through the busy Japanese traffic, including various rarely-seen JDM vehicles.
+You’ll get to weave through the busy Japanese traffic, including various rarely-seen JDM vehicles, road markings, and signs.

 Open-World Environment